MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-user-personalization.md

 # Troubleshoot user personalization can't be started

-When there are issues preventing the user personalization in [!INCLUDE [prod_short](includes/prod_short.md)], the user will get an error message, and not be able to start user personalization.
+When there are issues preventing the user personalization in Business Central, the user will get an error message, and not be able to start user personalization.

+## Prerequisites

+You need tenant administrator permissions in Business Central.

 ## Symptoms